 - Do a local waste cleanup!
 Bonus points if it’s at the beach because shoreline cleanups help to keep plastic from entering our oceans, and it’s a lot easier to collect waste on land than from the water!

 By Wesley Wright & Stefani Chan-Wright

 Wes & Stef are co-founders of Ahimsa Eco Solutions and super passionate about protecting our planet!
 We started Ahimsa Eco as a way to provide solutions to the environmental issues facing us globally.
-We do this by offering eco-consulting to help businesses meet their environmental goals, and seek to empower people through blog posts and workshops; and by offering eco-friendly resuable products made from biodegradable, upcycled, reclaimed, and recyclable materials.
+We do this by: offering eco-consulting to help businesses meet their environmental goals; empowering people through educational blog posts and workshops; and offering eco-friendly resuable products made from biodegradable, upcycled, and reclaimed materials.